zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    For more information, see MS-SMB2:2.2.13

-   :c: The connection.
+   :param c: The connection.

-   :hdr: The parsed header of the :abbr:`SMB (Server Message Block)` version 2 message.
+   :param hdr: The parsed header of the :abbr:`SMB (Server Message Block)` version 2 message.

-   :request: A record with more information related to the request.
+   :param request: A record with more information related to the request.

    .. zeek:see:: smb2_message smb2_create_response